 Your excess fee: Volunteering to pay a higher excess fee can also reduce the cost of cover.

-Your payments: If you pay annually rather than monthly, many insurers will offer a discount on premiums
+Your payments: If you pay annually rather than monthly, many insurers will offer a discount on premiums.

 Your location: Some areas experience higher crime rates, which can make it more likely you’ll need to claim for theft or vandalism.
-You’ll probably need to pay higher premiums if you live in one
+You’ll probably need to pay higher premiums if you live in one.

-Compare motorcycle insurance quotes
+Compare motorcycle insurance quotes with MoneySuperMarket

-Comparing motorcycle insurance quotes with MoneySuperMarket and Vast Visibility is the best way to find a cheaper deal on cover.
-All you need to do is tell us about yourself, the motorcycle(s) you want to insure and your driving history, and we’ll show you a list of quotes tailored to your needs.
+Comparing motorcycle insurance quotes with MoneySuperMarket is a quick and easy way to find a cheaper deal on cover.
+All you need to do is tell us about yourself, the motorcycle you want to insure, and your driving history.
+We’ll show you a list of quotes tailored to your needs.

 You’ll be able to compare them by the overall annual and monthly cost, the level of cover you get, and any add-ons included for free or at an extra cost.
 Once you’ve found the right policy, click through to the provider to finalise your purchase.

 Remember that as with all insurance products, the cheapest available deal might not always be the best.
-You should aim for a balance between cost and coverage, so you get the right policy at the right price – this way you won’t be over-insured and paying over the odds, or under-insured and without cover when you need it.
+You should aim for a balance between cost and coverage, so you get the right policy at the right price.
+This way, you won’t be over-insured and paying over the odds or under-insured and without cover when you need it.